 Zakim worked at Showtime in publicity when the hit show Weeds debuted.
 Starring Mary-Louise Parker as Nancy Botwin, the show was about a single mother who sold cannabis to support her family after the death of her husband.
 Stu Zakim said ahead of its time.
 It was the first TV show to celebrate cannabis and show how a single mom could make money.

-Zakim’s formal entry into the cannabis industry more directly came when six years ago, his friend David Rheins launched the Marijuana Business Association (MJBA) based in Seattle when the Washington State legal market was about to open.
+Zakim’s formal entry into the cannabis industry as an NJ cannabis professional came more directly came when six years ago.
+His friend David Rheins launched the Marijuana Business Association (MJBA) based in Seattle when the Washington State legal market was about to open.
 Many people wanted to get into the industry but didn’t know what to do, so Zakim helped develop and promote educational panels on the nuances of the industry.

 Zakim worked helped put together a symposium in Newark in 2018.
 (Full disclosure: Heady NJ was involved in it as well).

 They sought to bring MJBA to the New York market, which was difficult because the medical marijuana (or clinical cannabis) market has not been very large, which means that were not enough opportunities to keep it going.